ShinaJr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 2 script displays the content of the /etc/passwd file.
 Task 3 script display the content of /etc/passwd and /etc/hosts Task 4 script displays the last 10 lines of /etc/passwd.
+Task 5 script displays the first 10 lines of /etc/passwd